 How to make DIY Yardzee Yard Dice

 The steps described below provide instructions on how to make homemade Yardzee blocks.
-Unlike most instructions that require a lot of power tools to make Yarzdee yard dice (which may not be part of a household – a miter saw, bench router) in this tutorial you will only need a hand drill and a hand saw.
+Unlike most instructions that require a lot of power tools to make Yarzdee yard dice (which may not be part of a household – a miter saw, bench router, and others) in this tutorial you will only need a hand drill and a hand saw.

 However, any available wood can be used.
 Additionally, you can treat the wood with tung oil, polyurethane, varnish, or lacquer to seal the wood and extend its longevity.

 For this project, I used beech wood.
 I had some leftovers in the shop and besides, I like how beech wood looks.
 To seal the finished dice, I applied several layers of outdoor lacquer spray.
 The size of the dice is 6x6cm (2.4’’x2.4’’) and for the dice dots, I am using epoxy resin.
 As an alternative, you can easily use acrylic paint.

 Each step can be done in various ways, which will be discussed below.
 You can make the dice in a few hours or you can spend days on them depending on how elaborate you want them to be. 😉